LivePersonInc/developer-center/pages/documents/ConversationalAI/LiveIntent/Overview.md

 #### Agent Manager

 **Challenge**:
-There is Influx in account cancellations related to the policy changes
+There is influx in account cancellations related to the policy changes

 **How LiveIntent Helps**:
 The Agent Manager uses the LiveIntent dashboard to explore conversations with the intent “Cancel my account.”